avatarTechnologies/vsdc/proofOfAudit.md

 ### Responses

-**HTTP/1.1 202 Aceppted**
+**HTTP/1.1 202 Accepted**

-No pending Proof Of Audit
+The request has been accepted for processing, but there isn't any pending Proof Of Audit to process.

 **HTTP/1.1 400 Bad Request**

 Exception found

-**HTTP/1.1 200 Accepted**
+**HTTP/1.1 200 OK**
-The request has been accepted for processing, but the processing has not been completed.

 Field | Type | Description
 cancel | boolean | TRUE if POA is cancelled